Top 10 Things to Do in Berlin

 Location: Zur Alten Flussbadeanstalt 5, 10317

-3. Go to a lake
+3. Go Swimming in a Lake

 Berlin is surrounded by so much beautiful nature.
 The city itself isn’t chaotic and dirty, but it’s still nice to get out of the city and get some fresh air sometimes, and the perfect way to do this is by going to one of the many lakes that can be found within an hour away by train.